hpcleuven/VscDocumentation/source/access/mfa_guide.rst

 to use VSC facilities whenever you are prompted for your identity.
 To setup your Pageant, please refer to :ref:`Using Pageant <using Pageant>` in the :ref:`mfa quick start`, or go to the respecitive section further below :ref:`mfa_client_config`.
+Reminder: in order to store the session SSH certificate make sure Pageant is already up and running in the background before attempting a conneciton with Putty.

 .. _mfa_agent_nix: